Heatwave 2019: It's hot and Twitter is losing its cool

-A massive heatwave is expected to send temperatures well into the 100s this weekend and Twitter is a bit steamed.
+A massive heatwave on the East Coast and Midwest is expected to send temperatures well into the 100s this weekend and Twitter is a bit steamed.
 Folks in the US started tweeting on Friday from around the country about the oppressive heat.
 It seems like no one can really comprehend that it's as hot as it is.

 Tensions can run high when the weather heats up.